-Get your head in the game, so to speak, mentally prepare yourself.
-Get to the interview 10-15 minutes early to relax and forget about remembering your long list of accomplishments, they’re just buzzwords, go into the interview modest, open-minded and focused.
+Get your head in the game, so to speak, and mentally prepare yourself.
+Get to the interview 10-15 minutes early to relax and forget about remembering your long list of accomplishments, they’re just buzzwords, go into the interview modest, open-minded, and focused.

-What is always helpful is to have notes on the company, technical skills and examples of your problem-solving ability, this way if you get stuck on a particular question you can refer back to your notes.
-This will show to the interviewer that you have done your research and put the effort in preparing for the interview.
+What is always helpful is to have notes on the company, technical skills, and examples of your problem-solving ability, this way if you get stuck on a particular question you can refer back to your notes.
+This will show the interviewer that you have done your research and put effort into preparing for the interview.

 Expect the unexpected

 When answering technical questions about the position make sure your technical experience stacks up against what’s mentioned on your CV – and be prepared to go into depth about how you have felt when making decisions previously and why you like to use certain frameworks over others.

 As well as the technical questions regarding your skills and how they relate to the role, you should also be prepared to answer personality and emotion-related questions such as;

 “When was the last time you lost your temper?” – it can seem like a bizarre question to be asked but it is fully relevant to finding out what gets you emotionally driven and how you will work in a team environment.

 “What is the worst business relationship you have been in?” – hiring managers use questions like this to understand the maturity of the interviewee and a test to see if you are able to recognise your own maturity in such situations.

 Think carefully about how you answer these types of questions and a good way to stand out in a technical interview is to offer a solution of how you worked around and overcame such conflicts in your team.
 Ultimately showing the interviewer how you communicate in the workplace.